-Revision Date Change Set 0.9 21 JUL 12 First rough draft, review by Elecraft.
+Revision Date Change Set 0.9 21 JUL 2012 First rough draft, review by Elecraft.
 Content only.
-0.95 23 JUL 12 Added some photos, electrical schematic.
-1.0 28 JUL 12 First review copy, format cleanups.
+0.95 23 JUL 2012 Added some photos, electrical schematic.
+1.0 28 JUL 2012 First review copy, format cleanups.
 Worked with Metro Honda service dept. for airbag deployment and Seasucker safety checks.
-1.1 30 JUL 12 Added battery side and pull-through pics (cabling).
-1.2 2 AUG 12 Restructured with better formatting for photos, Added explanation of the schematic, coupled with the under-hood and trunk photos.
-1.3 10 OCT 12 Re-wrote antenna mount section, showing the tripod after Initial testing.
+1.1 30 JUL 2012 Added battery side and pull-through pics (cabling).
+1.2 2 AUG 2012 Restructured with better formatting for photos; added explanation of the schematic, coupled with the under-hood and trunk photos.
+1.3 10 OCT 2012 Re-wrote antenna mount section, showing the tripod after Initial testing.
 Thanks to Roger Wright of Advanced Radio Workshop for the assistance!
 Thanks to Don Wilhelm for proofreading.
-1.4 18 OCT 12 Cleaned up formatting for fewer total printed pages.
+1.4 18 OCT 2012 Cleaned up formatting for fewer total printed pages.
 Better yet, don't print this Guide unless you need to!
 If you really need to print it, and are able - print on both sides, please.
+1.5 28 OCT 2012 Figures 1, 6, 8, and 9 revised to latest changes.
+Some figure caption changes to match these.
+Figures 10 and 11 added, with captions (ProClip dash mount options).
+Minor grammatical text edits.
+Thanks to ProClip for the images used in Figures 10 and 11.
+B1 (1.6) 23 NOV 2012 Updated photos (Figure 1 inserted, and 7, 10, 11 updated).
+Added text for ProClip dashboard seam mount.
+Changed revision markings to Elecraft-standard.
+Added precaution as to power cable quality (thanks to bruce@elecraft.com for this reminder).